AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/rate-limits/index.md

 You may encounter a HTTP 429 "Too Many Requests" error if your usage exceeds either the per-minute, or per day limit.
 We recommend using the 'retry-after' header to determine the number of seconds you should wait before trying again.

 We appreciate that these limits may not be ideal for certain use cases.
-Please contact us at firefly-professional-services-support@adobe.com, so that we can partner with you on setting the optimal thresholds for your account.
+Please contact your account manager so that we can partner with you on setting the optimal thresholds for your account.